Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Components of

 by $\CO(2)$ and $\CO(3)$.
 Finally, for the case $g=5$, it follows from \cite[Remark 1.9]{cheltsov:05a} that $V$ must be cut out by quadrics.
 For degree reasons, $V$ must thus be a complete intersection.

-For the statement regarding $V_2$, $V_4'$, $V_6'$, and $V_8'$, note that none of these varieties is a complete intersection in projective space. \end{proof} The varieties $V_4$, $V_6$, and $V_8$ all have very ample anticanonical divisors.
+For the statement regarding $V_2$, $V_4'$, $V_6'$, $V_8'$, and $V_8''$, note that, by the Lefschetz hyperplane Theorem, none of these varieties is a complete intersection in projective space. \end{proof} The varieties $V_4$, $V_6$, and $V_8$ all have very ample anticanonical divisors.
 Indeed, in their anticanonical embeddings they are complete intersections in projective space of degrees $4$, $(2,3)$, and $(2,2,2)$.
-Furthermore, the varieties $V_{10}$ and $V_{12}$ have very ample anticanonical divisors, cf. \cite{mukai:2004a}.
+Furthermore, the varieties $V_{10}$ and $V_{12}$ have very ample anticanonical divisors, cf.~\cite{mukai:2004a}.
 In its anticanonical embedding, $V_{10}$ is the intersection of the Grassmannian $G(2,5)$ in its Pl\"ucker embedding with a quadric and two hyperplanes.
 Likewise, $V_{12}$ is the intersection of the orthogonal Grassmannian $OG(5,10)$ in its Pl\"ucker embedding with seven hyperplanes.
 We now deal with the remaining cases.

-\begin{prop} Any smooth degree ten or twelve Fano threefold has very ample anticanonical class.
+\begin{prop} Any smooth degree ten or twelve Fano threefold has very ample anticanonical divisor except for $\PP^1\times S_2$.
 Equations for their ideals in the anticanonical embedding are: \begin{enumerate} \item In its anticanonical embedding in $\PP^7$, the ideal of of $V_{10}'$ is given by the minors of

 together with cubics $f_0,f_1,f_2$, where $f_0$ is a general cubic which can be rolled twice to get $f_1$ and $f_2$.

 \item In its anticanonical embedding in $\PP^8$, the ideal of $V_{12,2,6}$ is given by the minors of